andersmurphy/andersmurphy-blog/resources/posts/2019-12-19-clojure-permutations.md

 => ((1 2 3) (1 3 2) (2 1 3) (2 3 1) (3 1 2) (3 2 1))
 ```

-We can make out recursive solution use a single stack frame by wrapping it in a `lazy-seq`:
+This recursive solution can be made to use a single stack frame by wrapping it in a `lazy-seq`:

 ```Clojure
 (defn permutations [s]